UnionInternationalCheminsdeFer/OSDM/spec/language.md

 - In case a language was specified but could not be satisfied, fallback to one of the languages of the issuing country and add a warning to the response.

-- Fulfillment resources receive a fulfillmentLanguage attribute that indicates which language was used to generate that fulfillment.
+- Fulfillment resources receive a "issuingLanguage" attribute that indicates which language was used to generate that fulfillment.